30 Best Restaurants in Orange County, CA

 Address: 304 N Main St Santa Ana, CA 92701

-I wanted to dislike this place.
-The seemingly nonsensical name, the Japanese feeling logo and visual branding, and another false promise of high quality “Wagyu” in a food where it didn’t belong.
+I was expecting to dislike this place.
+The nonsensical name, the Japanese-esque logo and visual branding, and another false promise of high-quality “Wagyu” in a food where it didn’t belong.
 The interior decor of this restaurant was a few levels up from a run of the mill Vietnamese restaurant—one meant to attract non-Vietnamese clientele.
 Everything was setup for this to be another flash in the pan hype-meal.
 But the pho was delicious.

 I didn’t order the A5 wagyu, and got the brisket and rib cubes.
 Both were fattier and more tender than normal, cooked perfectly.
 The broth was also tasty—it felt rich and flavorful without being overly salted or overly MSG’ed.
 I like to keep my broth free of sriracha or hoisin to taste as much of the original intent as possible.
 Fresh plate of herbs on the side with vibrant basil, blanched bean sprouts as requested, and even culantro (ngo gai) that you don’t always get.